Louwrensth/Fundamental-Constants/README.md

 ## C++ only

-If using the `.hpp` header for C++, one uses the `codata` namespace to access the constant, but the example is otherwise identical to above:
+If using the `.hpp` header for C++, one uses the `codata` namespace to access the constant, but the example is otherwise identical to the above:

 ```
 #include <cstdio>